jccriado/basisgen/README.md

 ## Installation

-Just do `pip install invariants`.
+Just do `pip install basisgen`.
 Python 3.6+ is needed.

 ## Usage